edouard-lopez/yeoman-zsh-plugin/readme.md

 ## Commands Completion

-You can use `zsh` completion by typing `tab` after the three commands `yo`, `bower` and ~~`grunt`~~ and get some insight of the possibility:
+You can use `zsh` completion by typing `tab` after the three commands `yo`, `bower` and ~~`grunt`~~ to get some insight of the possibilities:

 ### `yo` completion

-The list of generators is build in two steps:
+The list of generators is built in two steps:
-1. global generators: a list is _build at shell start-up_.
-So the list might be incomplete till the listing is finish (take few seconds).
+1. global generators: a list is _built at shell start-up_.
+The list may be incomplete until the listing is finished (this can take a few seconds).
 2. local generators: are available when _current directory is a node project_.
-This means `npm root` give a path to a `nodes_modules/` that must exists.
+This means `npm root` returns a path to a `nodes_modules/` directory that must exist.

 #### List installed generators